 I’ve had the opportunity to drive a lot of great cars recently: I’ve been behind the wheel of cars from Bentley, Mercedes Maybach, McLaren, Ferrari, BMW, Lexus and more.
 Few journalists in North America have put more miles on Rollers over the past three years than I have.
 I’ve had the privilege of visiting their headquarters and touring the factory in Goodwood.
 I say this not to boast, but to provide context for what’s coming next.

 I have greatly admired the Phantoms, Ghosts, Dawns and Wraiths I’ve driven.
 I’ve marveled at the craftsmanship.
-I’ve been soothed by their ride.
-I’ve basked in their comfort.
+I’ve been soothed by their magic carpet ride.
+I’ve basked in their glory.
 I’ve been calmed by their near silent operation.
-But no matter how much I have enjoyed them, I have never loved one.
+But no matter how much I have enjoyed each, I have never loved one.
 As good as they are, as perfect and marvelous as they’ve all been, I wouldn’t, if I had the wherewithal (and let’s be clear, I don’t) own one.
 Not because they aren’t great cars.
 They’re just not the car for me.

 I need a car with more edge.
 I need a car with more performance.
 I need a car that’s more focused on the driver.
 I need a car that makes no apologies, which is why now, I need the Wraith Black Badge.
 Which also means I’ll need a bigger paycheck.